thaipy/thaipy.github.io/README.md

 ### Topics, Decks, and Notes

 To propose a topic for a future event, just [open a discussion](https://github.com/thaipy/meetups/discussions) and we'll see if it fits on our calendar.

-Slide decks and notes from past events can also be found at our [meetup repo](https://github.com/thaipy/meetups/).
+Slide decks and notes from past events can also be found at our [meetup repo](https://github.com/thaipy/meetups/) or in the comments of [past thaipy events](https://www.meetup.com/thaipy-bangkok-python-meetup/events/?type=past)

 ### PyCon Thailand